jpouellet/ticketng/README.md

 	   $ arc4random_uniform 51

 HISTORY
-     arc4random_uniform was written after looking at Ed Maste's shell script from BSDCan 2015 and seeing that it had a silent limit never allowing anybody with a ticket number above 256 to win the raffle.
+     arc4random_uniform was written after looking at the shell script given to him by Ed Maste at BSDCan 2015 and seeing that it had a silent limitation never allowing anybody with a ticket number above 256 to win the raffle.

 AUTHORS
      The arc4random_uniform utility was written by Jean-Philippe Ouellet